Jump to Recipe Print Recipe

 These easy gluten-free mini meatloaf muffins are perfect for kids and freezer meals!

-I updated this post from an older version from May 2015, as you can see in the above photo.
+I updated this post from an older version from May 2015, as shown in the photo above.
 I had created this recipe in a muffin tin for an April Fool’s Day joke on my family.
 Nobody was fooled for long, but it was fun.
 Feel free to make this meatloaf as one large meatloaf or smaller muffins.

 If you want to make mini meatloaves, spread the meat mixture out in a muffin tin, use or skip the ketchup glaze, and bake.
 Whip up this easy cream cheese mashed potatoes recipe, and you can put it on top of the meatloaf to look like frosting.